rabutogrey/python/README.md

 # python

-This is a repository destinated to my python study
+This is a repository destinated for my python study